Hash Index for Arrow Acceleration

 hash_index | enabled/disabled | No | disabled | Enable hash indexing |

-primary_key | string or list | Yes (if hash_index enabled) | None | Column(s) to index |
+primary_key | string or list | Yes (if hash_index enabled) | None | Column(s) for the primary key index |

 Supported Data Typesβ